denliehoo/multi-swap/README.md

 # To do list / Progress:
 ## To do
--
+- Work on the search function in select asset and manage token modal
+- ensure inline css is refactored to module (except for antd specific ones)
 - touch up on front end (css)
 - format numbers.
 (TBC: crypto=8dp , FIAT=2dp)
-- Work on the search function in select asset and manage token modal
 - refactor any other code properly
 - deploy to live environment (both smart contract and frontend).
 - -----End Of Phase 1: Swap ETH to Multiple ERC20 tokens-----